 • Represented a financial advisory firm in connection with a shareholder derivative litigation arising out of a going private transaction.

-Commercial Litigation
+Complex Commercial Litigation + Arbitration

-• Secured a multimillion-dollar judgment for a global water treatment company in a federal lawsuit involving the breach of a joint venture agreement with a Chinese national; obtained a dismissal of the joint venture partner’s fraud counterclaims.
+• Secured a multimillion-dollar judgment for a global water treatment company in a federal lawsuit involving the breach of a joint venture agreement with a Chinese national; obtained dismissal of the joint venture partner’s fraud counterclaims.

 • Defended a French industrial manufacturer and its affiliates against claims of ERISA withdrawal liability allegedly arising from restructuring transactions preceding an acquisition; obtained dismissal of the complaint on the merits and jurisdictional grounds in a case involving novel issues of ERISA law and civil procedure.